Unique Carrollian manifolds emerging from Einstein spacetimes: Conclusions

 \section{Conclusions}

 By explicitly solving the exterior differential system that arises from the Cartan structure equations projected onto a null hypersurface, we have determined all possible shear-free null hypersurfaces in Einstein spacetimes as null hypersurface structures (NHS) equipped with a unique pairing of coframe basis and connection.
 The structure group for NHSs contains the Carrollian group as a subgroup and can be recovered by fixing one of the group parameters.
-Of particular note, all non-expanding horizons (NEHs) and hence weakly isolated horizons (WIH) \cite{Ashtekar2002} in Einstein spacetimes are determined explicitly in this paper as NHSs.
+Of particular note, all non-expanding horizons (NEHs) and hence weakly isolated horizons (WIH) \cite{Ashtekar2002} in Einstein spacetimes are determined explicitly in this paper as NHSs in Proposition \ref{Prop:NEHCarroll}.
+Less is known about the null hypersurfaces described in Proposition \ref{Prop:NotNEHCarroll}, however, examples of these surfaces arise as shear-free conformal Killing horizons \cite{sultana2004conformal}.

-Motivated by this observation, we then proved that for such hypersurfaces there is a uniquely determined Carrolian manifold with a unique pair of Ehresmann connection and affine connection.
+Motivated by this observation, we then proved that for such hypersurfaces there is a uniquely determined Carrollian manifold with a unique pair of Ehresmann connection and affine connection.
 As such, this resolves a significant roadblock in discussing Carrollian geometry: how one geometrically fixes the Ehresmann connection.
 Indeed, previous work by Ashtekar et. al.~\cite{Ashtekar2002} showed that an Ehresmann connection can be canonically chosen for non-extremal WIHs.
 However, the method provided here provides a canonical choice regardless of whether the WIH is extremal.

 As our mapping from a NHS to a Carrollian structure fixes the $A$ parameter in the NHS structure group to unity, one must no longer make an arbitrary choice of representative in the generating null direction for the fundamental vector field.
 Instead, our construction chooses the unique representative with vanishing inaffinity.
-By permitting the $A$ parameter to be a fixed function, it is possible to construct related Carrollian manifolds with non-vanishing inaffinity.
+We note that the process leading to corollary \ref{Cor:NEH} automatically produces NEHs that are automatically extremally weakly-isolated horizons.
+This is always possible to do for NEHs \cite[Section III A]{Ashtekar2002}.
+Then, the Carrollian geometries for non-extremal horizons can be constructed using corollary \ref{cor:AchangeL} and the appropriate choice of parameter $A$ to ensure the inaffinity, acting as surface gravity, is non-zero.
 In this setting, the geometry constructed here is equivalent to that of~\cite{freidel2024}.